gbvalor/bufr2synop/README.md

 In a working dir we want to get a **BUFR** archive from **NOAA GTS gateway** and see the reports we can extract from it.
-On some enviroments, do not forget to set **BUFR_TABLES** variable to directory containing ECMWF bufr tables if you are using them.
+On some enviroments, do not forget to set **BUFR_TABLES** variable to directory containing customized bufr tables if you are using them.

 1. Get a bufr bin file from [NOAA GTS gateway](https://tgftp.nws.noaa.gov/SL.us008001/DF.bf/DC.intl/).
 Is a cyclic directory file, with file names in the form **sn.NNNN.bin**, **NNNN** varying from **0000**